yafuly/SyntacticGen/README.md

 <sup>¶</sup> Tencent AI Lab_

-A syntax-guided generation schema that generates the sequence guided by a constituency parse tree in a top-down direction.
+A syntax-guided generation schema that generates the sequence guided by a constituency parse tree in a top-down direction (paper link)[https://arxiv.org/abs/2306.11485].
 </div>

 ## Environment Setup